 Your tutor and HM will each write you a recommendation for your university applications.
 This is a positive, precise and personal piece that, as well as praising your academic skills, praises your interpersonal skills and emphasizes your strength of character and abilities as demonstrated in all your activities.
-Your tutor will focus on your intellectual and learning abilities and your HM will provide a summary of all your great personal attributes and extracurricular successes both in and out of Beau Soleil.
+Your tutor will focus on your subject references, tutor and HM and that teacher's knowledge of you.
+You will be able to see these in September of Grade 12